-Present Appointment, Department, Employing Institution

-Please give details of your current appointment.
+Primary/Secondary/ Other Disciplines These grants will be awarded to researchers intending to work in any discipline within the humanities or social sciences.
+You will need to select the relevant subject areas and fields from those in the drop-down list.
+If you have additional relevant disciplinary expertise which is not available in the drop-down list, please enter this in the 'Other' field.
+Present Appointment, Department, Employing Institution Please give details of your current appointment.
 Co-Applicants from international institutions are strongly encouraged and must be of postdoctoral (or above) or equivalent status.
-The Co-Applicant must either be in permanent position at the institution or have a fixed term position for the duration of the award.

-Permanent Position/Start Date/End Date

-Applicants must be in established academic posts that will continue at least beyond the end of the funded period of the grant.
+Permanent Position/Start Date/End Date Co-Applicants must be in established academic posts that will continue at least beyond the end of the funded period of the grant.
 If your post is not permanent, please explain further in the personal statement how you meet the terms of eligibility for these grants.
 Please include the start date of your present position, and if on a fixed term contract, please enter the expected end date of your current position.

-PhD Confirmation/Awarded Date Early career applicants working towards a PhD or awaiting the outcome of their viva/submission of corrections are not eligible to apply.
-Please therefore confirm that you have a PhD by answering yes.
+PhD Confirmation/Awarded Date Applicants working towards a PhD or awaiting the outcome of their viva/submission of corrections are not eligible to apply.
+Please therefore confirm that you have a PhD by selecting yes.
 If you are an established scholar with relevant equivalent experience, but no doctorate, please select 'no' and indicate in the 'personal statement' field why you should be eligible for consideration.
-Please enter the date of your viva voce examination in the 'PhD Awarded Date' field Statement of Qualifications Please give details of up to 4 qualifications in reverse chronological order.
-Personal Statement This field is optional, but may be used, for example, in providing information regarding interruptions to an academic career.
+Please enter the date of your viva voce examination in the 'PhD Awarded Date' field Statement of Qualifications Please give details of up to 4 qualifications in reverse chronological order .
+Personal Statement This field is optional, but may be used, for example, in providing information regarding interruptions to an academic career or your equivalent research experience.
 The limit on this field is 150 words.
 CV upload A brief CV should be uploaded here as a PDF file .
 This should be no more than 2 sides of A4.
-Any CV submitted which is over the 2-page limit will render your application ineligible for consideration.
+Any CV submitted which is over the 2-page limit will render your application ineligible for consideration .
 In order to comply with this 2-page limit, the applicant could omit, for example, conference presentations from their CV.
-Publications Please list up to 6 of your principal and/or relevant publications to date in reverse chronological order
+Publications Please use the text box to list up to 6 of your principal and/or relevant publications to date in reverse chronological order

-PAGE 10: RESEARCH PROPOSAL
+PAGE 8: RESEARCH PROPOSAL